nytimes/objective-c-style-guide/README.md

 ## The New York Times Objective–C Style Guide

 This style guide outlines the coding conventions of the iOS team at The New York Times.
-We welcome your feedback in issues, pull requests, or on Twitter.
+We welcome your feedback in [issues](https://github.com/NYTimes/objetive-c-style-guide/issues), [pull requests](https://github.com/NYTimes/objetive-c-style-guide/pulls), or tweets.

 ## Introduction